Nashville Groundhog Removal ~ 615-613-5992

 - Eliminate Attractants such as harvesting vegetables and crops early, and eliminating areas of cover like tree trunks, yard debris, and securing foundation openings.

-- Identifiying Damage such as holes around foundation and in yard, openings under home, chewing on deck, patio, and wires, and tunnels under concrete slab.
+- Identifying Damage such as holes around foundation and in yard, openings under home, chewing on deck, patio, and wires, and tunnels under concrete slab.

 - Do Not Seal Burrows Until The Ground Hog Is Caught.
 This is a natural reaction to seal burrows immediately.
 Ground Hogs are natures excavators, and sealing a burrow will cause the groundhog to dig out somewhere else or at the same place creating more damage.